jmbh/tvvar_paper/README.md

 - VarSim_data.R generates data for one iteration (outputs a .RDS-data file)
 - VarSim_est.R takes the RDS.-data file from VarSim_data.R as input and estimates the model with all 5 methods on the data; outputs a .RDS-file containing a list with all estimates
 - VarSim_aux.R Functions used in VarSim_data.R to generate time-varying VAR models and sample observations from them
-- VarSim_aux_Laura.R Functions used in VarSim_est.R to estimate (time-varying) VAR models with the GAM methods and the GLM method
+- VarSim_aux_Laura.R Functions used in VarSim_est.R to estimate VAR models with the GLM method
+- VarSim_aux_tvvarGAM.R Functions to used in VARsim_est.R to estimate time-varying VAR models with the spline-smoothing method

 The batch-files were used to run the 100 iterations in parallel on the UvA LISA supercomputer.
 All these scripts do is to call both VarSim_data.R and VarSim_est.R with a different iteration.
 The iteration number is used as a random seed and hence any setup (even locally) that does that replicates our simulation results exactly.